Houlton Band of Maliseet Indians: Watershed restoration

-The HBMI is working to restore the watershed of the Meduxnekeag River, which was damaged by logging drives, and bring back the native Atlantic salmon.
+The Houlton Band is working to restore the watershed of the Meduxnekeag River, which was damaged by logging drives, and bring back the native Atlantic salmon.
 The restoration aims to slow the flow of the river and cool its overheated waters, which a planner with the HBMI said are both increasing with climate change in Maine.
 The river lacks the structure and complexity that it used to have that allowed salmon and other fish to live in the river.
 In 2023, the Houlton Band of Maliseet Indians received $1.6 million in federal funds for river restoration within the Saint John River watershed.
 Projects will address habitat needs, infrastructure, biodiversity, and "high climate risk".

 Culture

-The Maliseet belonged to the Algonquian languages family.
+The Wolastoqiyik traditionally spoke Maliseet, a branch of the Algonquian language family.
 The people now use English as their first language.
 They constitute nearly six percent of the population of Houlton.

-Every year the HBMI hold a "Recognition Day" celebration, commemorating the anniversary of when the tribe received federal recognition on September 9, 1980.
+Every year the HBMI hold a "Recognition Day" celebration, commemorating the anniversary of when the tribe received federal recognition.
+The tribe was recognized on September 9, 1980, by an act of Congress, the Maine Indian Claims Settlement Act of 1980.